Jyosmitha/HealthCareAssistant/README.md

 * Human-in-the-Loop Feedback: Users can provide feedback to modify their plans.

-* API Key Management: Supports .env files for OpenAI API key management.
+* API Key Management: Supports .env files for GROQ API key management.

 ### Technologies Used